joey-david/latent-intent/README.md

 # Latent Intent Probes

-Small experiment repo for a blogpost on a narrow version of latent deception: whether a model's hidden states retain a decodable private-objective signal after the response is constrained to be ordinary, benign surface text.
+Small experiment repo for a blogpost on a current, sharper question in latent deception work:

+> When does a private-objective signal exist in the forward pass, and does it
+> line up with a concrete computation pattern?

+The phenomenon under test is **goal-anchor attention asymmetry**: whether certain layers/heads route more attention from key phases of the computation back to the private-objective span than to the public-task span, and whether that asymmetry differs for harmful vs benign private objectives.

 This is not a claim that the model has autonomous malicious intent.
-The setup is synthetic and deliberately labeled.
-The useful question is narrower: can a harmful-vs-benign private objective remain visible to activation probes even when the generated answer itself does not reveal the objective?
+The private objective is synthetic and prompt-injected.
+The point is to test a SOTA
+assumption: that "deception" or suppressed-objective signals can be treated as a static probe target at a convenient token.
+This repo instead asks where the signal appears, whether it transfers across phases, and whether an attention pattern gives us a hypothesis for further mechanistic work.

 ## Research Hook

-The experiment sits between three research threads:
+The experiment sits between these research threads:

 - Backdoor/deceptive-policy evaluations, especially sleeper-agent style behavior:
   <https://arxiv.org/abs/2401.05566>